-- 1. The SCGA_recommends that a yardage of approximately 6,200 yards be used for Team Play Matches.
+- 1. The SCGA recommends that a yardage of approximately 6,200 yards be used for Team Play Matches.
 The home team must play the same set of tees for every match.
-Tee markers should be placed so that the course plays to its rated length.
-All markers do not have to be placed at the SCGA permanent markers to achieve this length; however, unless course conditions dictate, variation from the permanent markers should not exceed 10 yards. - 2.
-Mixed competition When both men and women compete, the women should play from a forward set of tees separate from the men's tees.
+Tee markers should be placed so that the course plays to its approximate rated length. - 2.
+Mixed competition When both men and women compete, women should play from a forward set of tees, such as those most frequently played by women at the host club.
 Different tees usually have different course ratings.
-It is imperative that the captain calculate the course rating adjustment and apply it to the handicap.
+It is imperative that the captain calculates the course rating adjustment and applies it to the handicap.
 Team captains must notify the SCGA if a woman is playing in a match so the module can be adjusted accordingly.